Flathead Catfish

 About the Flathead Catfish

 The Flathead Catfish is one of the most recognizable freshwater species in North American waters, classified scientifically as <em>Pylodictis olivaris</em>.
-It belongs to the Catfish group, most commonly found in large rivers, reservoirs environments.
+It belongs to the Catfish group, most commonly found in murky rivers environments.
 Anglers target this species for both sport and table fare, and it appears across a broad range of water bodies throughout the United States.

 Habitat & Range